Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 give you greater 'verification power' in your automated testing.

-The examples in this section are written in a single programming language--the idea being that you understand the concept and be able to translate it to the language of your choice.
-If you have some basic knowledge of object-oriented programming you shouldn't have difficulty making use of this section.
+The examples in this section are written in Java, although the code is simple and can be easily adapted to the other supported languages.
+If you have some basic knowledge of an object-oriented programming language you shouldn't have difficulty understanding this section.

 Iteration
 ~~~~~~~~~